jacomyal/sigma.js/plugins/sigma.layout.forceAtlas2/README.md

 **sigma.killForceAtlas2**

-Completely stops the layout and terminates the assiociated worker.
-You can still restart it later, but a new worker will have to initialize.
+Stops the layout and terminates the associated worker.
+You can still restart it later, but a new worker will have to be initialized.

 ```js
 sigmaInstance.killForceAtlas2();